 It’s a good idea to carefully review the terms of a limited new house warranty before purchasing a new home.
 The warranty should specify what is covered and what is not, as well as the process for making a claim if a defect is discovered.
 If you have any questions about the warranty, it’s a good idea to ask the builder or developer for clarification.

-An attorney can play a critical role in a construction defect injury claim.
+The role of an attorney in construction defect cases is critical.
 An attorney can help the injured party understand their legal rights and options, gather and organize evidence, negotiate with the other parties involved, and represent the injured party in court if necessary.

 An attorney can also provide advice and guidance to the injured party throughout the process, helping them understand the legal issues and options available to them.
 An attorney can work with the injured party to assess their damages and determine the appropriate amount to seek in a claim or lawsuit.